jeffanddom/manchester/src/cli/cloud-dev/README.md

 ```
 % bin/cloud-dev
+fetching IAM username...
+user: jeff
+locating EBS volume...
+volume vol-03071059b0eeb17e7 found...
-launching new instance of template jeffanddom-cloud-dev-template-1...
+launching new instance of template jeffanddom-cloud-dev-template-1 for user jeff...
+instance i-0a25b0a3955baa352 created.
-instance i-033ba945bfcbf8a74 created, waiting for public hostname...
+waiting for public hostname...
+attaching EBS volume...
 updating /Users/jeff/.ssh/config...
+waiting for SSH availability...
+The authenticity of host 'ec2-18-144-43-246.us-west-1.compute.amazonaws.com (18.144.43.246)' can't be established.
+ECDSA key fingerprint is SHA256:YBZDH/V/T7nua+QiJ8kC6/xSxnxr3W8cv3sJaH7COXY.
+Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
+mounting volume...
+---
 cloud-dev is ready!
-* Remote hostname: ec2-54-219-222-91.us-west-1.compute.amazonaws.com
+* Remote hostname: ec2-18-144-43-246.us-west-1.compute.amazonaws.com
 * SSH alias: jeffanddom-cloud-dev
-  * Connect via: ssh -A jeffanddom-cloud-dev
+  * Connect via: ssh jeffanddom-cloud-dev
-  * Local port 3000 will be fowarded to 3000
+  * Local port 3000 will be fowarded to remote port 3000
-* Press CTRL+C to terminate instance
+* Press CTRL+C to stop instance
+---
 ```

 Keep this program running!
 It will terminate the EC2 instance when closed.
+The EBS volume will be preserved, so don't worry too much about losing data.
+But as always, commit early and often, and don't forget to push!

 #### Connecting with VSCode

-Next, open the VSCode command palette and choose `Remote-SSH: Connect to Host...`.
+Open the VSCode command palette and choose `Remote-SSH: Connect to Host...`.
 It should show `jeffanddom-cloud-dev` as an option.
 Once connected, choose "Open folder".
 Changes you make will update the cloud server's manchester repository, not the local one.

 The manchester repo will likely be out-of-date, so you'll want to fetch latest changes (see [Git](#Git) below for instructions) and re-run `yarn`.